 The Fourth Step in Making Wine from Grapes – Pressing

-The fundamental difference between red winemaking and white winemaking is that with white wines the juice is separated from the skins and the seeds before fermentation.
+The fundamental difference between red winemaking and white winemaking is that the juice is separated from the skins and the seeds before fermentation with white wines.
 For white wines, a bladder or pneumatic press is often used.
 It’s a membrane that inflates from one side of this big tube like a can pressing the grapes up against a channel screen, and then the juice comes out of the press.
-White grapes can be the whole bunch pressed, or they can be crushed or de-stemmed before pressing.
+White grapes can be the whole bunch pressed or be crushed or de-stemmed before pressing.
 We don’t like a lot of phenolic extraction in white wines.
 So you go directly to a press.
 You press very gently, and you’ll separate the juice from the skins as quickly as possible.
 If your stylistic preference is for wine for a little more body and flavor, you might destem it leave it on the skins for a while.
 Anywhere from a few hours to a day or more to extract things from the skins.

 For Rose, red grapes may go directly to the press and be handled like white wine.
-Alternatively, Rose can be made from Saignee or juice is drawn off a tank of red grape must after a short maceration.
+Alternatively, Rose can be made from Saignee, or juice is drawn off a red grape tank after a short maceration.

 We’ll do that with a basket press.
-So it’s a small basket press with a single plunger and basically, give them a little squeeze and juice comes out.
-The length of skin contact before pressing a red wine depends on grape variety fruit quality and intended wine style.
-With mountain Cabernet tannin is a big factor in our wines so our grapes come in with a lot of tannins a lot of intensity and the time that they spend on the skins is where all of that flavor comes into the wine.
-So that “pressing” decision is really really crucial.
+So it’s a small basket press with a single plunger and basically, give them a little squeeze, and juice comes out.
+Before pressing a red wine, the length of skin contact depends on grape variety fruit quality and intended wine style.
+With mountain Cabernet, tannin is a significant factor in our wines, so our grapes come in with many tannins a lot of intensity, and the time they spend on the skins is where all of that flavor comes into the wine.
+So that “pressing” decision is really, really crucial.

-Age worthy wines made from healthy grapes often spend more time on the skins.
-While lighter styles of wine may be pressed earlier.
+Age-worthy wines made from healthy grapes often spend more time on the skins.
+At the same time, lighter styles of wine may be pressed earlier.

-Once the fruit is processed, the juice or must is transferred to fermentation vessels which come in a variety of sizes.
+Once the fruit is processed, the juice or must is transferred to fermentation vessels that come in various sizes.
 It may be made of stainless steel wood or concrete.

-In the case of white wines are in use exclusively barrels of 225 liters from French oak.
+In white wines, there are exclusively barrels of 225 liters from French oak.
 For Red’s, we have two different techniques.
-We can use stainless steel, open on top, or we have some open wood barrels as well.
+We can use stainless steel, open on top, or have some open wood barrels.

 The size and material of the vessel impact the temperature of fermentation.
 Many modern tanks are equipped with cooling jackets to provide more control.

 In primary fermentation, sugar is converted to carbon dioxide and alcohol.
-Winemakers track their progress by measuring the Brix level or density of the must.
-In general the amount of alcohol there is about 0.6 times the level of sugar that came into the winery.
+Winemakers track their progress by measuring the must’s Brix level or density.
+In general, the amount of alcohol there is about 0.6 times the sugar level that came into the winery.
 So if you come in at 24 degrees Brix, they’re gonna be at a 14 and a half percent alcohol wine.

-Yeast can come from a variety of stores since you can buy cultured yeast which had been selected from a fermentation where somebody liked the attributes and propagated and made it available.
+Yeast can come from various stores since you can buy cultured yeast selected from a fermentation where somebody liked the attributes and propagated and made it available.
 Or you can rely on the ambient yeast in a winery.
-Fermentation is typically carried out by the wine yeast Saccharomyces which is adapted to the conditions of high sugar and alcohol.
+Fermentation is typically carried out by the wine yeast Saccharomyces adapted to high sugar and alcohol conditions.
 Yeast requires sufficient nutrients and oxygen to thrive.
-Otherwise stuck fermentations or reductive aromas can occur.
-Before fermentation, I always have a full juice panel run by a local lab which gives me all the organic acids the nutrients number of other things I like to look at we’re not directed by numbers, but they give you information it’s valuable.
+Otherwise, stuck fermentations or reductive aromas can occur.
+Before fermentation, I always have a full juice panel run by a local lab, which gives me all the organic acids, the nutrients number of other things I like to look at; numbers do not direct us, but they give you valuable information.

 Chemical analysis of the juice exposes deficiencies that can be supplemented by nutrient and acid additions.
-Fermentation produces heat, and the range of temperatures throughout the process can impact the flavors of the resulting line.
-With red grapes, you really want to get a lot of heat early in the fermentation.
+Fermentation produces heat, and the range of temperatures throughout the process can impact the resulting line’s flavors.
+You really want to get a lot of heat early in the fermentation with red grapes.
 That’s how you extract color and tannin into the wines.
-Some people prefer lower fermentation temperatures to extend the fermentation or to keep the wines more on the fruity side.
-While red wine fermentations reach peak temperatures in the 80s or low 90s Fahrenheit.
-White wine fermentation is cooler.
-Especially in the case of aromatic wines.
+Some people prefer lower fermentation temperatures to extend the fermentation or keep the wines more on the fruity side.
+At the same time, red wine fermentations reach peak temperatures in the 80s or low 90s Fahrenheit.
+White wine fermentation is cooler, especially in the case of aromatic wines.
 The physical contact of juice and skins is key to extraction.
 For red wines, this is manipulated through cap management.

-Once fermentation is complete the new wine is drained off of the skins.
-This free-run wine is often higher quality than the wine obtained from pressing the skins.
-There’s a secondary fermentation that some people do some people don’t particularly in white wines called malolactic fermentation.
+Once fermentation is complete, the new wine is drained off of the skins.
+This free-run wine is often of higher quality than the wine obtained from pressing the skins.
+There’s a secondary fermentation that some people do; some people don’t, particularly in white wines, called malolactic fermentation.
 What is malolactic fermentation?
 It’s the conversion of malic acid to lactic acid with malolactic bacteria.
-There are stylistic reasons for doing it with some white wine such as chardonnay because you want the reduction acidity or you’re looking for the diacetyl buttery character can impart.
-But primarily it’s a stability tool.
+There are stylistic reasons for doing it with some white wine, such as chardonnay, because you want the reduction acidity or you’re looking for the diacetyl buttery character can impart.
+But primarily, it’s a stability tool.

-The Sixth Step in Making Wine from Grapes – Maturation
+The Sixth Step for Making Wine from Grapes – Maturation

-Depending on wine style Ella wash can last anywhere from a few months to several years.
+Depending on wine style, lavage can last anywhere from a few months to several years.

-Historically, barrels were just a vessel allows the wine to mature, and that one person can handle a barrel.
-That’s why 50 to 70 gallons tend to be the size range in most areas in the world.
-But it’s a convenient aging container.
-The proportion of new oak toast level and origin of the wood all impact the flavor imparted by the barrel.
-But even an older barrel that has no flavor at all of the wood anymore has a great effect on the wine.
+Historically, barrels were just a vessel that allows the wine to mature and that one person can handle a barrel.
+That’s why 50 to 70 gallons tend to be the size range in most areas globally.
+But it’s a convenient aging container—the proportion of new oak toast level and origin of the wood all impact the barrel’s flavor.
+But even an older barrel with no taste at all of the wood has a significant effect on the wine.

 We have to mention the stirring as a subphase in the process of making wine from grapes.
-Stirring increases contact with the leads which are yeast cells and other solids that have settled from the wine.
+Stirring increases contact with the leads, which are yeast cells and other solids that have settled from the wine.
 Stirring is a great way to bring flavor into white wine.
 All of our Chardonnay is fermented in barrel, and so as that yeast died, they settled down to the bottom of the barrel.
-And by stirring the barrel, we’re mixing them back in with the wine where all of the contents of the yeast cells are being released.
+And by stirring the barrel, we’re mixing them back in with the wine, where all of the yeast cells’ contents are being released.
 And those are the polysaccharides and nano proteins that make the wine really thick and delicious.
-Because it’s a small vessel every time you open that bun on the barrel, you’re getting a tiny bit of oxygen in.
+Because it’s a small vessel, every time you open that bun on the barrel, you’re getting a tiny bit of oxygen in.